Meeeeeeeeeeeeeerl/Abbreviation-Recognition/README.md

 4. Install opencv-python (https://pypi.org/project/opencv-python/)

 ### Explanation on folder/files
-img-folder: This folder contains more image Folders.
+img-folder: This folder contains more image folders.
 They are named after the type of picture you find inside:
 - normal: normal example picture with no added visual effects
 - noise: example picture with added noise
 - lowContrast: example picture with reduced contrast